johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/SiteBuildBasics.md

 ### Change image preset

-Lest consider, you have an image with `GatsbyImagePresets.Fluid` preset and you want to change the preset to `GatsbyImagePresets.FluidNoBase64`.
+If you have an image with `GatsbyImagePresets.Fluid` preset and you want to change the preset to `GatsbyImagePresets.FluidNoBase64`.

 1. Compose new image component with new preset